 The main auditorium of the Opera House can seat close to 1,300 people.
-If ever you wanted to be one of those people sitting in the audience, ticket prices are generally pretty budget-friendly.
+If you ever want to be one of those people sitting in the audience, ticket prices are generally budget-friendly.
 If you’re not keen on the musical entertainment available, a tour of the building itself is still an enjoyable experience.

 15. Try Traditional Hungarian Cuisine